Senior Valuation Limitation

 - Gross household income (as defined below) cannot exceed the H.U.D. qualifying income for the preceding year.

-- You will be required to provide all W-2 forms and 1099 forms for the last calendar year along with your application.
+- You will be required to provide all W-2 forms and 1099 forms for everyone living in the home during the last calendar year along with your application.

 - In Person — You may apply for a Senior Valuation Limitation at the Tulsa County Assessor's Office between 8:00–5:00 Monday–Friday (excluding holidays) between January 1 and March 15 or within 30 days from the date of issue on the "Notice of Increase in Assessed Value of Real Estate".
 Our office is located at Tulsa County Administration Building, Room 215, 500 S. Denver, Tulsa, OK 74103.